connorharkness95/rp-puppetcontrol-training/README.md

 ```
 git clone git@gitlab.et-scm.com:tio/rap-puppetcontrol-test.git
 ```
-6. Enable the Puppet_DeployKey deploy key on your repository.
+6. Enable the Puppet_DeployKey deploy key on your new repository.
   * Browse to [GitLab](https://gitlab.et-scm.com/)
   * Navigate to the new repository you created
   * Select `Settings` -> `Deploy Keys`